 P.S.
 As far as New Year’s Day goes…

 Here in Spain you may also be warned to ensure you start off the year on the right foot—literally, you are apparently supposed to use your right foot for the first step out of your house on New Year’s Day (or for your first step after midnight or a number of other variations depending on who you talk to).
-I find this especially funny as it’s not a play on words in Spanish!
-Derecho (as in right foot) has nothing to do with correcto (as in the right way), so I don’t really get it, but who am I to judge?
+This especially funny as it’s not a play on words in Spanish!
+Derecho (as in right foot) has nothing to do with correcto (as in the right way), so it doesn’t make as much sense in English as Spanish, but they say it anyway!
 Finally, you may want to get yourself some lentil soup as it is the traditional meal to eat on January 1st, ensuring you luck and prosperity for the year to come!